soumitjana/customer-support-agent/README.md

 - The ABILITIES registry in `utils/abilities.py` serves both as documentation and a dispatcher mapping ability names to server/mode settings.
 - When adding a real LLM key, ensure you do not check the `.env` file or any secrets into source control.
 - Add unit tests around `utils/abilities.py` behaviors and `client/mcp_client.safe_run_ability` to increase confidence before enabling live LLM calls.
+- **The Streamlit interface is recommended for most users as it provides a better user experience than the CLI version.**
+- Both CLI and web interfaces use the same underlying workflow logic, ensuring consistency.

 This README reflects the current implementation and configuration in the repository.
 See `Lang_Graph_Agent.docx` for the original task description followed while implementing the agent.